connecting

 Accomodations:

-Several small, clean and friendly budget hotels can be found around Wat OngTeu/Wat Mixay area between Setthathirat Road and the Mekong.
-And with so many new offerings and changes, best check out listings on Booking.com or Agoda.
+Several small, clean and friendly budget and boutique hotels can be found around Wat OngTeu/Wat Mixay area between Setthathirat Road and the Mekong- a short walk to the Nam Phou fountain area.
+With so many new offerings and changes, best check out listings on Booking.com or Agoda.

 A few recommendations: